K9SKY

 Step 5 – Set Up Your Facility

 Setting up your dog’s daycare is about creating an environment where dogs feel secure, enjoy themselves, and receive the required attention.
-In the home, or an independent building, your daycare must include safe areas to play, rest, eat, and take toilet breaks.
+Your daycare must include safe areas to play, rest, eat, and take toilet breaks in the home or an independent building.
 It’s also wise to keep small and big dogs separated during playtime.
 Dogs require supervision, so ensure that someone always watches them when they play.
 Your home should be tidy and fresh, including plenty of toys, clean water, and comfy places where dogs can nap.
 They might require beds or crates to sleep peacefully if they stay longer.
 A tidy and well-organized space simplifies your work and allows you to earn the confidence of dog owners.

 Step 6 – Run Daily Operations Efficiently